 If you are unfamiliar with the rituals and customs of the Anglican church please just relax and let the congregation carry you in worship.
 If it takes a few weeks to get used to the way we do things don’t worry.

-St. Margaret’s is an inclusive community that welcomes people of all ages, backgrounds, races, sexual orientations, and abilities.
+St. Margaret’s is an inclusive community that welcomes people of all ages, backgrounds, gender identities, races, sexual orientations, and abilities.
 Our building is 100% wheel chair accessible.
 We value being a community where diverse images of God are explored and questions are always welcome.